A Comparative Review of the Rattle GUI for R

 A data editor is a fundamental feature in data analysis software.
 It puts you in touch with your data and lets you get a feel for it, if only in a rough way.
 A data editor is such a simple concept that you might think there would be hardly any differences in how they work in different GUIs.
 While there are technical differences, to a beginner, what matters the most are the differences in simplicity.
 Some GUIs, including jamovi, let you create only what R calls a data frame.
 They use more common terminology and call it a data set: you create one, you save one, later you open one, then you use one.
 Others, such as RKWard, trade this simplicity for the full R language perspective: a data set is stored in a workspace.
 So the process goes: you create a data set, you save a workspace, you open a workspace, and choose a data set from within it.

-Rattle’s data editor is unique for a GUI because it does not offer a way to create a data set.
-It lets you edit any data set you open using R’s built-in edit function, but that function offers very few features.
-Clicking on a variable name will cause a dialog to open, offering to change the variable’s name or type as numeric or character (see Figure 2).
+Rattle is unique as it does not offer a way to create or edit a data set.
+It offers only an icon in its upper right corner that opens a window to view the dataset (Fig. 2).
 Rattle automatically converts variables with fewer than 10 values into “categorical” ones.
 R would call these factors.
 You can always recode variables from numeric to categorical (or vice versa) in the “Transform” tab (see Data Management section).

 Data Import